 Please use only the pre populated and printed HMR 101 form from the Open Exeter system.
 It is the responsibility of the sender to complete all sections of the form accurately and clearly.

-If Open Exeter is unavailable, please download and manually submit a cervical cytology request form [pdf] 11KB.
+If Open Exeter is unavailable, please Download and submit a cervical cytology request form (opens in new window) [pdf] 11KB

-Request forms and samples from patients that present a risk of infection from blood borne viruses should be clearly labelled with yellow 'risk of infection' stickers.
+Request forms and samples from patients that present a risk of infection from blood born viruses should be clearly labelled with yellow 'risk of infection' stickers.

 Please use electronic requesting where possible or use a Histology (white) request form.
 Each specimen sent to the laboratory must be accompanied by the relevant request form.